Eating high protein fish improves our health in many ways.

 A healthy diet should include the right amounts of nutrients including protein.

-Unlike red meat, fish is a healthier protein source.
-And it has no adverse health consequences such as cardiovascular diseases.
+Fish is a healthier protein source.
+And, unlike red meat, it has no adverse health consequences such as cardiovascular diseases.

 Like salmon, tuna is a hotshot fish and an attractive choice for fish eaters.
 Why wouldn’t it be?

 You can bake it, grill it, or classically pan-sear it and indulge in its meaty, delectable taste.

 More importantly, its protein content is one of the highest among fishes.